 691H Research Methods in Information Science (3).
 Senior standing and permission of the instructor.
 Restricted to information science majors.
 An introduction to research methods used in information science.
 Includes the writing of a research proposal.

 692H Honors Thesis in Information Science (3).
 Senior standing and permission of the instructor.
 Restricted to information science majors.
 Students in the SILS undergraduate honors program engage in independent research and write an honors thesis reporting the research under the supervision of a faculty member.

-696 Study in Information and Library Science (1Ė3).
+696 Study in Information and Library Science (13).
 Permission of the instructor.
 Study by an individual student on a special topic under the direction of a specific faculty member.
-Six credit maximum for masterís students.
+Six credit maximum for master's students.
 Graduate faculty.

-697 Emerging Topics in Information Science (3).
-Senior standing; information science major or minor.
+697 Information Science Capstone (3).
+Senior standing required.
+Information science major or minor.
 Contemporary topics of information science, information systems, information technology, information design, and information management.
 Assessment of future impact of new developments.

 Courses for Graduate Students

-700 Scholarly Communication (3).
+700 Scholarly Communication (1.5).
 Prerequisite, INLS 500 or permission of instructor.
-Addresses how scholars approach academic work; social relationships within academia; external stakeholders in the scholarly communication system; and emerging technologiesí impact upon work practices.
+Addresses how scholars approach academic work; social relationships within academia; external stakeholders in the scholarly communication system; and emerging technologies' impact upon work practices.
 Intended for students interested in academic libraries or digital collections of scholarly materials, and/or conducting research on scholarly communication.

 701 Information Retrieval Search Strategies (3).
 Prerequisite, INLS 501 or 509.
 Investigates information retrieval techniques and strategies from the world of electronic information sources, including commercial and Internet databases and search engines.
 Data analysis, marketing, and end-user products and services are explored.